DelazJ/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 We are going to import in the GRASS Mapset the layer |srtmFileName|.

-.. note:: the raster layer is already in the correct CRS, ``WGS 84``.
-If you have layers in different CRS you must reproject them in the same CRS of the GRASS Mapset
+.. note:: The raster layer is already in the correct CRS, ``WGS 84``.
+If you have layers in different CRS you must reproject them in the same CRS of the GRASS Mapset.

 #.
 Load the |srtmFileName| layer in QGIS